cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/getting-started/README.md

 ## Deploy

+First of all, customize your variables by copying `.auto.tfvars.example` to `.auto.tfvars`.

 Initialize the root module and any associated configuration for providers and finally create the resources and deploy CloudBees CI to an EKS Cluster.
 Please refer to [Getting Started - Amazon EKS Blueprints for Terraform - Deploy](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#deploy)

 In case, it is required to review the resources before applying the changes, remove the flag `-auto-approve` from the commands.